chartjs/Chart.js/README.md

 bower install chart.js --save
 ```

-#### Selecting the Correct Build
+### Selecting the Correct Build

+Chart.js provides two different builds for you to choose: `Stand-Alone Build`, `Bundled Build`.

+#### Stand-Alone Build
+Files:
+* `dist/Chart.js`
+* `dist/Chart.min.js`

-Chart.js provides two different builds that are available for your use.
-The `Chart.js` and `Chart.min.js` files include Chart.js and the accompanying color parsing library.
-If this version is used and you require the use of the time axis, [Moment.js](http://momentjs.com/) will need to be included before Chart.js.
+The stand-alone build includes Chart.js as well as the color parsing library.
+If this version is used, you are required to include [Moment.js](http://momentjs.com/) before Chart.js for the functionality of the time axis.

+#### Bundled Build
+Files:
+* `dist/Chart.bundle.js`
+* `dist/Chart.bundle.min.js`

-The `Chart.bundle.js` and `Chart.bundle.min.js` builds include Moment.js in a single file.
-This version should be used if you require time axes and want a single file to include, select this version.
-Do not use this build if your application already includes Moment.js.
-If you do, Moment.js will be included twice, increasing the page load time and potentially introducing version issues.
+The bundled build includes Moment.js in a single file.
+You should use this version if you require time axes and want to include a single file.
+You should not use this build if your application already included Moment.js.
+Otherwise, Moment.js will be included twice which results in increasing page load time and possible version compatability issues.

 ## Documentation